 - Amazon continues market dominance

-Amazon is in a league of their own with their global Cloud infrastructure services market share of 31% – more than three times their nearest competitor Microsoft at 9%.
+Amazon is in a league of their own in 2017 with their global Cloud infrastructure services market share of 31% – more than three times their nearest competitor Microsoft at 9%.

 - Continued increased investment in Cloud technologies